Being Teachable

 1. Do I take every opportunity to hear good preaching and teaching?

 The best test is your attendance record.
 If your church is properly organized, it surely notices when you stay away, but you need to understand that God keeps attendance too.
 He is not going to teach you much unless you meet the requirement He states in Jeremiah 29:13: "And ye shall seek me, and find me, when ye shall search for me with all your heart."
-You can hardly claim that you are keen on finding God if you do not even go to the place He has appointed for meeting with Him, the church.
+You can hardly claim that you are keen on finding God if you do not even go to a place that He has appointed for meeting with Him, the church.

 If you are content to wallow in spiritual ignorance, very likely you do not think that Bible teaching and preaching have much to offer.
 Maybe the reason is that you do not really believe the Bible, and you are a hypocrite.